kc-anyalebechi/hello_world/readme.md

 * [Here](https://drive.google.com/file/d/1-LQSWi3kTGQ_0vWbW7Oq1Su6ivWh8Q5K/view?usp=sharing) is the image of my priority matrix.

 * List of the features in order of priorty.
-Click here to see the image of the complete list.
-Also note that 30mins was added to each feature for margin time was orginally alloted.
+Click [here](https://drive.google.com/file/d/1HdZhLCT-eNyy1lYta30LOH8sUy2qMweN/view?usp=sharing) to see the image of the complete list.
+Also, please note that 30mins was added to each feature for margin time.

 Value Order | Feature (Priority Level)        | Budgeted Time | Actual Time
 |-----------|----------------|---------------|------------|